soumodipmanna/lms-project/replit.md

   - When collapsed: 70px icon-only bar with centered icons, hidden text labels (using .icon and .label classes)
   - Toggle button icon changes dynamically: ☰ (hamburger) when expanded, → (arrow) when collapsed
   - Identical implementation across all admin and student pages
-- **Search Bars**: iOS glass design with 60% translucent background, 20px blur/saturate filters, glass borders, smooth focus states with purple accent halos
+- **Search Bars**: iOS glass design with 60% translucent background, 20px blur/saturate filters, glass borders, 24px fully rounded corners (pill shape), smooth focus states with purple accent halos
 - **Layout**: Clean, modern card-based layouts are used for dashboards and management pages.
 - **Interactivity**: All pages include a collapsible sidebar toggled by a hamburger menu, with state persistence using localStorage.
 Smooth CSS transitions are used for animations.
 - **Iconography**: An icon-based UI is used for actions like Edit (✏️), Delete (🗑️), Add (➕), Import (📥), Upload (⬆️), and Cancel (✖️) to enhance visual appeal and clarity.